VSD065/AI-webapp/README.md

 # AI-webapp
-Creating this to summarize text using pre build ai api
+Creating this AI based webapp which will used to summarize text using pre build AI api i.e. Hugging face API i have used